ADmad/cakephp-i18n/README.md

 The middleware does basically two things:

 1. When accessing site root `/` it redirects the user to a language prefixed URL, for e.g. `/en`.
-The langauge is redirects to depends on the configuration keys `detectLanguage` and `defaultLanguage` shown above.
+The langauge it redirects to depends on the configuration keys `detectLanguage` and `defaultLanguage` shown above.

    Now in order to prevent CakePHP from complaining about missing route for `/`,